-In fact, the National Highway Traffic Safety Administration estimates that there are as many as 5,000 fatal truck accidents every year on American soil.
+The National Highway Traffic Safety Administration estimates that there are as many as 5,000 fatal truck accidents every year on American soil.
 Here’s a quick look at the most common types of truck accidents:

 These potentially deadly truck accidents can happen for a variety of reasons, but the most common involve:

 Truck drivers frequently ignore the federal and New Jersey laws that regulate how long drivers can stay behind the wheel.
-These truck drivers are much more susceptible to fatigue, distraction and even drug or alcohol use.
+These truck drivers are much more susceptible to fatigue, distraction, and even drug or alcohol use.
 Trucking companies similarly may cut corners to maximize profit.
 They may even ignore rules for inspecting the truck or making sure drivers are trained properly.